Wildfire: On waterways

+On plant and animals

+Impacts on humans

 Wildfire risk is the chance that a wildfire will start in or reach a particular area and the potential loss of human values if it does.
 Risk is dependent on variable factors such as human activities, weather patterns, availability of wildfire fuels, and the availability or lack of resources to suppress a fire.
 Wildfires have continually been a threat to human populations.
-However, human-induced geographical and climatic changes are exposing populations more frequently to wildfires and increasing wildfire risk.
+However, human-induced geographic and climatic changes are exposing populations more frequently to wildfires and increasing wildfire risk.
 It is speculated that the increase in wildfires arises from a century of wildfire suppression coupled with the rapid expansion of human developments into fire-prone wildlands.
 Wildfires are naturally occurring events that aid in promoting forest health.
 Global warming and climate changes are causing an increase in temperatures and more droughts nationwide which contributes to an increase in wildfire risk.

 Airborne hazards

 The most noticeable adverse effect of wildfires is the destruction of property.
-However, the release of hazardous chemicals from the burning of wildland fuels also significantly impacts health in humans.
+However, hazardous chemicals released also significantly impact human health.

 Wildfire smoke is composed primarily of carbon dioxide and water vapor.
-Other common smoke components present in lower concentrations are carbon monoxide, formaldehyde, acrolein, polyaromatic hydrocarbons, and benzene.
-Small particulates suspended in air which come in solid form or in liquid droplets are also present in smoke.
-80 -90% of wildfire smoke, by mass, is within the fine particle size class of 2.5 micrometers in diameter or smaller.
+Other common components present in lower concentrations are carbon monoxide, formaldehyde, acrolein, polyaromatic hydrocarbons, and benzene.
+Small airborne particulates (in solid form or liquid droplets) are also present in smoke and ash debris.
+80–90% of wildfire smoke, by mass, is within the fine particle size class of 2.5 micrometers in diameter or smaller.

-Despite carbon dioxide's high concentration in smoke, it poses a low health risk due to its low toxicity.
-Rather, carbon monoxide and fine particulate matter, particularly 2.5 µm in diameter and smaller, have been identified as the major health threats.
+Carbon dioxide in smoke poses a low health risk due to its low toxicity.
+Rather, carbon monoxide and fine particulate matter, particularly 2.5 μm in diameter and smaller, have been identified as the major health threats.
+High levels of heavy metals, including lead, arsenic, cadmium, and copper were found in the ash debris following the 2007 Californian wildfires.
+A national clean-up campaign was organised in fear of the health effects from exposure.
+In the devastating California Camp Fire (2018) that killed 85 people, lead levels increased by around 50 times in the hours following the fire at a site nearby (Chico).
+Zinc concentration also increased significantly in Modesto, 150 mi away.
+Heavy metals such as manganese and calcium were found in numerous California fires as well.
 Other chemicals are considered to be significant hazards but are found in concentrations that are too low to cause detectable health effects.

 The degree of wildfire smoke exposure to an individual is dependent on the length, severity, duration, and proximity of the fire.
 People are exposed directly to smoke via the respiratory tract through inhalation of air pollutants.
 Indirectly, communities are exposed to wildfire debris that can contaminate soil and water supplies.

 The U.S. Environmental Protection Agency (EPA) developed the air quality index (AQI), a public resource that provides national air quality standard concentrations for common air pollutants.
-The public can use this index as a tool to determine their exposure to hazardous air pollutants based on visibility range.
+The public can use it to determine their exposure to hazardous air pollutants based on visibility range.

-Fire ecologist Leda Kobziar found that wildfire smoke distributes microbial life on a global level.
-She stated, "There are numerous allergens that we’ve found in the smoke.
-And so it may be that some people who are sensitive to smoke have that sensitivity, not only because of the particulate matter and the smoke but also because there are some biological organisms in it."